-- Arteriosclerosis (hardening of the arteries) is very common.
-Fatty plaque deposits inside the blood vessels cause them to narrow and totally block blood vessels.
+- Atherosclerosis (hardening of the arteries) is very common.
+Fatty plaque deposits inside the blood vessels cause them to narrow and may totally block blood vessels.

-- Congestive heart failure is also very common in the elderly.
+- Congestive heart failure is also very common in older people.
 In people older than 75, congestive heart failure occurs 10 times more often than in younger adults.

 - Coronary artery disease is fairly common.
-It is often a result of arteriosclerosis.
+It is usually a result of atherosclerosis.

 - Heart valve diseases are fairly common.
-Aortic stenosis, or narrowing of the aortic valve, is the most common valve disease in the elderly.
+Aortic stenosis, or narrowing of the aortic valve, is the most common valve disease in older adults.